Selling Your Senior Living Community Through Video

 By Emma Bennett

-Video is taking the sales world by storm, and rightfully so.
+Video has taken the sales world by storm, and rightfully so.
 One minute of video is equal to 1.8 million words to your audience, and brands that use video marketing grow their year-over-year revenue 49 percent faster than brands that don't.
-Senior care should be no different.
+Senior living should be no different.

-When you’re promoting your senior care community, it’s crucial to connect with the prospects you’re seeking to engage.
+When you’re promoting your senior living community, it’s crucial to connect with the prospects you’re seeking to engage.

 The Power of Video